Replicating lessons from sustainable pasture management in Suusamyr Valley of Kyrgyzstan

 The “E-Pasture Committee” has been recognized as an effective instrument for operative management of pasture resources and was recommended by the Ministry of Agriculture for replication and implementation in other regions of the republic.

 PEI is replicating the best practices of the UNDP Suusamyr project in Naryn oblast.
-In 2012, representatives from Suusamyr rural district visited Naryn oblast as part of the joint activity of three projects – UNDP-UNEP PEI, UNDP/GEF Demonstration of Sustainable Pasture Management in Suusamyr Valley (Suusamyr Project) and UNDP Poverty Reduction Programme.
+In 2012, representatives from Suusamyr rural district visited Naryn oblast as part of the joint activity of three projects – UNDP-UN Environment PEI, UNDP/GEF Demonstration of Sustainable Pasture Management in Suusamyr Valley (Suusamyr Project) and UNDP Poverty Reduction Programme.
 The main aim of the visit was to study the best practices of the Suusamyr Project on introduction of the “E-Pasture Committee” and possibilities of applying them in pilot pasture committees of Naryn oblast.